jewel/clearskies/protocol/untrusted.md

 This extension adds a new peer type, "untrusted", which only has access to encrypted versions of the files.

+FIXME The rest of this document is the old proposal for untrusted operation, centered around having the trees stored in "manifests" instead of "databases".
+A replacement will be written once the other modes of implementation have been implemented.

+Note: The replacement can have clients just act as a read-only share, unaware that it is transferring encrypted files.

 A new "untrusted" PSK needs to be generated for the share.

 FIXME How is the new PSK spread to other peers?
 One place would be special